CartoDB/carto-workshop/02-builder-analysis/exercises/dominos.md

 * *Degree of Difficulty*: **

-* *Goal*: explore the sourrounding areas of Dominos Pizza store, getting key insighsts such as total population, total households and carless households.
+* *Goal*: explore the sourrounding areas of Dominos Pizza store, getting key insights such as total population, total households and carless households.

 * *Features Highlighted*:
   * Widgets: Category & Category.